Origins of the blues: Influence of field hollers

 Field holler music, also known as Levee Camp Holler music, was an early form of African American music, described in the 19th century.
 Field hollers laid the foundations for the blues, spirituals, and eventually rhythm and blues.
 Field hollers, cries and hollers of the slaves and later sharecroppers working in cotton fields, prison chain gangs, railway gangs (Gandy dancers) or turpentine camps were the precursor to the call and response of African American spirituals and gospel music, to jug bands, minstrel shows, stride piano, and ultimately to the blues, rhythm and blues, jazz and African American music in general.
 Sylviane Diouf and Gerhard Kubik have traced the origins of field hollers to African Muslim slaves, who were influenced by the Islamic musical tradition of West Africa (see African roots above).

 Influence of spirituals

 The most important American antecedent of the blues was the spiritual, a form of religious song with its roots in the camp meetings of the Great Awakening of the early 19th century.
 Spirituals were a passionate song form, that "convey(ed) to listeners the same feeling of rootlessness and misery" as the blues.
 Spirituals, however, were less specifically concerning the performer, instead about the general loneliness of mankind, and were more figurative than direct in their lyrics.
 Despite these differences, the two forms are similar enough that they can not be easily separated — many spirituals would probably have been called blues had that word been in wide use at the time.

+Influence of Hawaiian guitar

+In the early 20th century, Hawaiian music was the most popular music in America, and many Hawaiian musicians toured the deep south, where they popularized the lap steel guitar.
+Early blues musicians such as Son House referred to the slide style of playing as the Hawaiian way of playing.
+Blues slide guitarist Tampa Red described using a bottleneck as a slide as a "Hawaiian effect".